Sinead O'Connor

 Interestingly, one gets the impression of a kind of continual repudiation of herself: from record to record O'Connor is probably moving away from what she would really like to sing, just as day after day she refuses to let her hair grow out and become the beautiful young woman she could (and perhaps would) like to be.
 In this sacrificial rite O'Connor consummates her frustrations and insecurities.
 In this cathartic bath she reveals her true identity: she is a mask, not a person.
 In this tribute to her childhood - or rather the world before her childhood - she celebrates the innocence she lost on the day she was born, and celebrates the ego that she was never given, and that she can only glimpse through other peoples' eyes.

 Her stubborn and capricious independence, her standoffish and unpredictable personality (which never really left the streets) make her a "political" point of reference.
-But, musically, the outcome is that none of her records would hold up to an unbiased listen, uninfluenced by her public image.
+But, musically, the bottom line is that none of her albums would hold up to an unbiased listen, uninfluenced by her public image.

 In 1999 O'Connor was ordained priest by an unorthodox branch of Christianity.